 The American Academy of Pediatrics released a policy statement in June, 2016, urging federal, state and local governments to fund and implement programs to reduce lead exposure in homes, soil, water and consumer products.
 “A child should not be “a canary in a coal mine,” signaling the presence of lead in a home or community, said Jennifer Lowry, a pediatrician who chaired the policy committee and is chief of toxicology at Children’s Mercy, Kansas City.”
 To read more, please click here.
 To learn about ways you can reduce lead exposure in your home, please visit our Lead Resource Page.

 We are pleased to announce that P30 Center member Dr. Mary Wolff has received the Jerome J. Wesolowski Award from the International Society of Exposure Science.
 This prestigious award honors one scientist each year for their sustained and outstanding contributions to the knowledge and practice of human exposure assessment.
-To read more about the award, click here.
+To access her presentation click here.

 The NIEHS-led Children’s Health Exposure Analysis Resource (CHEAR) was featured in the June issue of the Environmental Factor newsletter.
 The program objectives, funding structure, and grant recipients were described.
 The Icahn School of Medicine at Mount Sinai is a current recipient of a CHEAR grant for both the National Exposure Assessment Laboratory Network and the Data Repository, Analysis, and Science Center, led by P30 Center members Drs.
 Wright and Teitelbaum respectively.